How to hire international contractors

 Still have questions?

-If you are still unsure how to hire international contractors in 2025, we understand.
-The process is difficult because it is rarely, if ever, the same due to local labor laws.
 Working with a contractor management platform like Payoneer Workforce Management can help you manage those difficulties with an industry-leading AOR and reduce expenses while streamlining the international hiring process.

 FAQs

-1. How can a U.S. company legally hire international contractors?
+1. How to legally hire international contractors?

 2. Do I need to issue a 1099 to a foreign contractor?